 ALL public events (support groups, non-profit meetings, etc.) that are scheduled to be held in Mercy’s facilities or in the community are postponed or canceled.
-These guidelines are in effect at least through the end of May and will be reassessed on an ongoing basis.
+We will continue to monitor COVID activity in the community and reassess on an ongoing basis.

 With the exception of severe cases, please do not go to the Emergency Department if you have symptoms of or may have been exposed to the COVID-19 virus.